 Certificate in Nursing Education

-The School of Nursing Certificate in Nursing Education (CNE) is designed for individuals who seek to enhance their teaching skills and techniques in relation to the field of nursing.
-This program is only available to those who have already completed a master's or doctoral program in nursing from an accredited institution as well as students currently enrolled in a master's or doctoral program at the University of Michigan School of Nursing.
+The Certificate in Nursing Education (CNE) is designed for individuals who seek to enhance their teaching skills and techniques in relation to the field of nursing.
+The CNE program is available to those who have already completed a master's or doctoral program and students currently enrolled in a master's, doctoral, or BSN to DNP program at UMSN.

 Students learn theoretical and practical approaches to teaching and learning with particular focus on clinical education.
 An essential part of the program is learning to recognize optimal educational outcomes and, once identified, being able to define and implement the strategies necessary to achieving them.